avantrec/avantrec.github.io/gdpr_privacy.md

 ## Providing customers with access to their personal data

 Customers can request to view, amend or delete their data by contacting us by email at <a href="mailto:avantrec.ltd@gmail.com">avantrec.ltd@gmail.com</a>.

+## Website Analytics

+This website uses Google Analytics for basic traffic analysis.
+It is configured to anonymise the IP addresses of visitors the site, so that no personally identifiable information is collected.